 Consistently ranked among the nation’s foremost graduate schools of social work, the Mandel School remains at the forefront of decoding the history and dynamics of social work and nonprofit management.

 Our founding and first dean

 On Dec.
 4, 1915, The Western Reserve University Trustee Executive Committee voted to establish the School of Applied Social Sciences—as the Mandel School was called then—and to appoint James E. Cutler as its first dean.
-By this action, they established the first university-affiliated school of social work in the United States.
+By this action, they established one of the first university-affiliated schools of social work in the United States.

 Classes began Sept.
 19, 1916, with a total enrollment in both semesters of 48.
 The first five students graduated in 1918.
 The first master’s degree students graduated in 1919, which was also the year our Master of Science in Social Administration (MSSA) master’s degree program in social work was accredited.

 The first graduates included Margaret H. Johnson, MSSA 1919, who would later serve as the Mandel School’s first woman dean.

 The MSSA degree is the Mandel School’s hallmark graduate social work degree.
 Recognizing that the Master of Social Work (MSW) is the degree that is most identified with professional social work though, on April 1, 2021 Case Western Reserve University and the Ohio Department of Higher Education authorized the Mandel School to offer the MSW degree.

 We have great respect and appreciation for the distinctiveness of the MSSA and all it has represented in social work for over 100 years, so this decision did not come lightly.
 Mandel School alumni have the option to purchase a MSW equivalency certificate that will state the year in which the alumna/alumnus received their MSSA with a note that it is equivalent to the MSW.